OAuth Apps

 3) Exchange the temporary code for an access token

-Once you have the temporary code from step 2, you can convert it into an Access Token via a POST to the /oauth/access_token endpoint.
+Once you have the temporary code from step 2, you can convert it into an Access Token by sending a POST request to the /oauth/access_token endpoint.
 Temporary codes are only good for 10 minutes and must be upgraded to an Access Token before that time expires.
 Temporary codes can only be used once.
 If it's been more than 10 minutes or the code has been used, any subsequent requests will generate an error.

 To exchange a temporary code for an Access Token, make a POST to the https://api.ownerrez.com/oauth/access_token endpoint using basic authentication where the username is the Client Id of your OAuth App and the password is the Client Secret of your OAuth app.
 Send the following parameters using the "application/x-www-form-urlencoded" format: